Exercise 1, SWE 2410: Automated Coffee Maker Equipment (ACME)

 - The system shall have a panel used to create the next drink order,

-reset to zero additives.
-The panel shall also reset after an order is
+shall reset to zero additives.
+The panel shall also reset after an

 - To fulfill an order, the system shall grind an appropriate amount of

-be heated to 95 C, pumped from the preheat chamber into the brew chamber,
+can be heated to 95 C, pumped from the preheat chamber into the brew

-dispensed into a mixing chamber where the additives are inserted, then
+chamber, dispensed into a mixing chamber where the additives are

-pumps move liquid when activated and block movement when deactivated.
+the pumps move liquid when activated and block movement when

 - The brew, preheat, and mixing chambers shall have sensors measuring